 However, you will need to prove your relationship between you and them.

-Regarding financial requirement, you will need an addition of £285 for your partner, £315 for one chile, and £200 for each additional child.
+Regarding financial requirement, you will need an addition of £285 for your partner, £315 for one child, and £200 for each additional child.

 7. How can NIDO help you?